 Drowning is one of the most critical boating risks.
 Inhalation of water or lack of oxygen to the body can cause debilitating injuries or death.
 If your loved one was permanently injured or killed in drowning accident, contact Graham Scofield Injury Lawyers immediately.

 Boating Laws That May Apply to Accidents

-When you contact Allen & Scofield Injury Lawyers, LLC, we will thoroughly investigate how the boating accident occurred.
+When you contact Graham Scofield Injury Lawyers, we will thoroughly investigate how the boating accident occurred.
 Then, we will evaluate whether the boat operator that injured you violated any maritime laws or rules of the water.
 For instance, we will consider whether the vessel was properly registered, whether it was over capacity, and if it had the legally required safety equipment.
 Next, we will evaluate whether the boat operator was qualified to operate the boat and whether the boat operator was impaired by alcohol or drugs.